runwayml/learn/docs/how-to/chain-models-together.md

 output area has the DenseDepth output inferred from the StyleGAN image.
 Success!

-## Tutorial 2: Reconstruct Drawings with Segmentations, im2txt and AttnGAN
+## Tutorial 2: Reconstructing Drawings with Segmentations, im2txt and AttnGAN

 Chaining two models isn't cool.
 You know what's cool?
 Chaining *three* models.
 Or more!